• CUWB v5.0

 Version --version none Print the version.

 Zip -z --zip none Used in conjunction with other arguments that split logs.
-Whenever logging begins
+Whenever logging begins on a new file, the previous one is compressed.

 Network Configuration

-By default, the CDP logger will log all incoming CDP data on the following network settings:
+By default, the CDP Logger will log all incoming CDP data on the following network settings:

 Parameter Value